-The organization of this paper is the following: in section~\ref{sec:review}, we will give a brief review of hemisphere partition functions and brane transport.
+The organization of this paper is the following: In section~\ref{sec:review}, we will give a review of GLSM, hemisphere partition functions and brane transport.
 Then, we generalize the idea to $U(2)$ gauge theories and derive the window categories in section~\ref{sec:small}.
-In section~\ref{sec:example}, we explicitly study several concrete examples, we start with an abelian gauge theory with gauge group $U(1)\times U(1)$ to illustrate the idea.
-Then we study the nonabelian theories with gauge group $U(1)\times U(2)$ including the theory corresponding to the derived equivalence between the Calabi-Yau fivefolds $X_+$ and $X_-$ mentioned above.
-At the end, we will give some concluding remarks and potential future directions in section~\ref{sec:conclusion}.
-The appendix includes supplementary materials such as counting of Coulomb vacua and the analysis for the GLSM for a class of flag manifolds.
+In section~\ref{sec:example}, we first derive a necessary condition on the GLSMs for derived equivalence, and then explicitly study several concrete examples.
+We start with an abelian gauge theory with gauge group $U(1)\times U(1)$ to illustrate the idea, then we study the non-abelian theories with gauge group $U(1)\times U(2)$ including the theory corresponding to the derived equivalence between the Calabi-Yau fivefolds $X_+$ and $X_-$ mentioned above.
+We give some concluding remarks and potential future directions in section~\ref{sec:conclusion}.
+The appendix includes supplementary materials including counting of Coulomb vacua and the analysis of the GLSMs for a class of flag manifolds.